linrunner/tlp-doc/faq/powertop.rst

 .. note::

-    * Attempting to run :command:`powertop --auto-tune` on boot may overwrite TLP's settings (depending on whether Powertop or TLP is invoked first in the boot order)
+    * Running :command:`powertop --auto-tune` on boot overwrites tunables changed by TLP.
+It depends on whether Powertop or TLP runs first in the boot order.
-    * Furthermore TLP will overwrite Powertop's initial settings every time the power source changes
+    * TLP overwrites Powertop's initial settings every time the power source changes
     * Refer to :ref:`intro-how-it-works` for details